mojowill/Mojo-Admin-Toolbox/readme.txt

 = New Features =
 * Modify From name and email address for all emails sent by your Wordpress site!
 * Image uploader now in use on the options page!
+* Added option to override theme, useful if your theme is trying to do the same thing as this plugin is!

 == Installation ==